mp-czhang/mp-czhang.github.io/_clinical/clinical-TB3Commissioning.md

 ---
 title: "Commissioning of Varian TrueBeam™"
 date: 2024-09-03
 excerpt: "I am closely working with the physicists to commission the very first Varian TrueBeam™ at our new cancer center.
 I independently operated on the PTW BeamScan® Water tank for beam quality scanning, beam profile scanning, DLG/ELM, and TG-51 output measurement.
 I designe the annual QA template and drafted the commissioning report.
-Please click the title to see my contribution!"
+Please click the title to see my major contribution!"
 collection: clinical
 ---